googleprojectzero/halfempty/README.md

 | `--generate-dot`                           | Halfempty can generate a dot file of the final tree state that you can inspect with xdot. |

 ### Examples

+There are more examples available in the wiki.

 #### Creating temporary files